Rubber stamping has been around for a really long time.

 There are probably thousands of rubber stamps on the market with books and classes showing you how to use them.

 I used to think that there was no creativity in using rubber stamps.
 I mean how creative can you get when you are using an image that is already designed for you.
-As I got more into it though, I changed my mind and now love rubber stamps and I use them a lot when art journaling.
+As I got more into it mixed media though, I changed my mind and now love rubber stamps and I use them a lot when art journaling.

 The first and most common types of stamps are the ones you see below.
-These rubber stamps are mounted to wooden blocks and they are all over the craft stores.
+These rubber stamps are mounted to wooden blocks and are all over the craft stores.
 There are many styles and genres to choose from.(All images are links to Amazon.
 I put them there to give you ideas of what I am talking about.but, of course you can also go to Michaels, Joann's, Hobby Lobby or any other craft store and buy what they sell there.You can also search for similar items while on Amazon)